packistry/packistry/README.md

     - **Machine Access Control**: Generate deploy tokens to allow machines (e.g., build systems or CI/CD pipelines) to access private repositories, ensuring smooth, secure automation.

 Packistry combines ease of use, flexibility, and security to give you complete control over your PHP package distribution in a self-hosted environment.
 Whether you're managing a private project, a team of developers, or an open-source initiative, Packistry streamlines your workflow with minimal configuration and maximum control.

+## Security Vulnerabilities

+Please review [our security policy](./SECURITY.md) on how to report security vulnerabilities.